gro1m/azure-dp100/README.md

                       environment_definition=training_env)
 ```

 When an experiment based on the estimator is run, Azure Machine Learning will look for an existing environment that matches the definition, and if none is found a new environment will be created based on the registered environment specification.
+In the *azureml_logs/60_control_log.txt* you will see the conda environment being built.

 **Curated Environments**
 Azure Machine Learning includes a selection of pre-defined curated environments that reflect common usage scenarios.
 These include environments that are pre-configured with package dependencies for common frameworks, such as Scikit-Learn, PyTorch, Tensorflow, and others.